abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/skw_vs_abinitio_ebands.png)

-The figure shows that the SKW interpolant nicely reproduces the ab-initio dispersion around the Fermi level.
+The figure shows that the SKW interpolant nicely reproduces the *ab-initio* dispersion around the Fermi level.
-Discrepancies between the ab-initio results and the interpolated values are visible in correspondence of **band-crossings**.
+Discrepancies between the *ab-initio* results and the interpolated values are visible in correspondence of **band-crossings**.
 This is expected since SKW is a Fourier-based approach and band-crossing leads to a non-analytic behaviour of the signal that cannot be faithfully reproduced with a finite number of Fourier components.
-Fortunately, these crossings are relatively far from the Fermi level and do not enter into play in the computation of superconducting properties.
+Fortunately, these crossings are relatively far from the Fermi level and they do not enter into play in the computation of superconducting properties.

 !!! tip

-    Should the fit be problematic, use the command line options ... to improve the results and take note of the SKW parameters as the same values should be used when calling Abinit with [[einterp]].
+    Should the fit be problematic, use the command line options ... to improve the results and take note of the SKW parameters as the same values should be used when calling ABINIT with [[einterp]].
     The worst case scenario of band crossing close to the Fermi level may be handled by enlarging the [[sigma_erange]] energy window.
+    Remember that the SKW interpolation is only used to find the $\kk$-points around the FS surface to prepare the NSCF run.

-At this point, we are confident that the SKW interpolation is OK and we can use it to locate the $\kk$-wavevectors of a much denser $\kk$-mesh whose energy is inside the ([[sigma_erange]]) window around the Fermi level.
+At this point, we are confident that the SKW interpolation is OK and we can use it to locate the $\kk$-wavevectors of a much denser $\kk$-mesh whose energy is inside the [[sigma_erange]] window around the Fermi level.
 This is what is done in *teph4isotc_4.abi*: